umbraco/UmbracoDocs/Getting-Started/Setup/Upgrading/upgrading-to-v7.md

 The TypeFinder has been deprecated since 4.10 and is now found under Umbraco.Core.TypeFinder

-### Javascript in menu actions
+### JavaScript in menu actions

 While you need to have JavaScript inside menu actions to trigger a response, it is highly recommended that you use the recommended UmbClientMgr methods, and not try to override parent.right.document and similar tricks to get to the right-hand frame.

 ### Use the recommended Umbraco uicontrols